brendt/stitcher.io/src/content/blog/2020-11-29-when-i-lost-a-few-hundred-leads.md

 I can honestly tell you that I had a hard time dealing with this feeling of guilt, even though my manager and colleagues were understanding.

-I could of course point fingers to others: we shouldn't have used our own framework with its quirky form validation; devops should have installed some kind of error tracking; the empty error page should never have existed.
+I could of course point fingers to others: we shouldn't have used our own framework with its quirky form validation; devops should have installed some kind of error tracking; the empty error page should have been more clear.
 I admit I thought all these thoughts the days after, I even felt anger towards some of my colleagues for a while.
 But I learned that anger didn't get me anywhere.
 I better spent my time looking at how _I_ could learn from all of this, instead of pointing fingers at others.

 So, after a few weeks of processing, what felt to me like a trauma; I found the courage to look at what I could have done differently.
 What I could learn from this.